minima-global/minidocs/docs/learn/networkoverview.md

 **Information transfer<br />
 Off-chain**

 Maxima is the censorship resistant information transport layer running over the Minima network.
-Communication is point-to-point.
-Messages can be sent, off-chain, to chosen connected peers.
+Communication is point-to-point so that Messages can be sent, off-chain, to chosen connected peers.

 ![Minima](/img/network/maximaLm.svg#gh-light-mode-only)![Minima](/img/network/maximaDm.svg#gh-dark-mode-only)

-Maxima is an information transport layer, enabling encrypted, peer-to-peer exchange of information between 1st and 2nd degree connections on the Minima network.
+Maxima enables encrypted, peer-to-peer exchange of information between 1st and 2nd degree connections on the Minima network.
-Maxima can be used to build censorship resistant messaging applications over the Minima network and will be used for sending messages for Layer 2 communication.
+Maxima can be used to build censorship resistant messaging applications over the Minima network and will be used for sending data required for Layer 2 communication.

 ## Layer 2 Architecture
 **Value transfer<br />